lumberjacked/bas-console/README.md

   - route:delete

 ## Requirements
-Dependiencies are setup in the composer.json file.
-Currently Composer is the only supported method for requiring dependcies.
+Dependencies are setup in the composer.json file.
+Currently Composer is the only supported method for requiring dependencies.

 ## Installation

-Installation of this module uses composer.
+Composer installs all the depdencies, everything is defined in composer.json.
 For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).

 #### Installation steps